 - Your 'Final Average Salary' is defined as the average of the past five annual salaries at 1 February each year. - 2.
-The income protection benefit is payable for a maximum period of five years.
+The income protection benefit is payable for a maximum period of five years or to age 65, whichever occurs earlier.